i’m treading water,

 Today I sat in on a meeting which left me feeling both unproductive and severely misunderstood — the latter of which is not uncommon right now because I’m still getting used to this place.
 After the meeting, I had precisely twenty minutes before my next meeting which, as you working folk know, is just enough time to not do anything productive or meaningful.

 One of the better-than-me bloggers I follow (who, I guess at this point, isn’t really a blogger anymore) is Jon Acuff.
-The other day he posted a picture on Instagram of a diagram of how to be an artist.
+The other day he posted a picture on Instagram of a diagram made by an illustrator of how to be an artist.

 Looking at the clock and seeing the empty minutes before me, I recalled this picture and felt a sense of urgency to create.
 To make some sort of art, even if it was bad art, just to remind myself that, while I may be a misunderstood screw-up in a seemingly perfect congregation, I’m not totally worthless.